Heritage Frederick: 130 years of history

 In 2014, the organization embarked on a two-year strategic planning process.
 The staff and board members visited five towns throughout the county to gather input about local perception and future roles of the organization.
 The board and staff participated in four retreats and visited another museum that is also geographically based.
 They revised the mission in 2015 to reflect the enhanced focus on relevance and the goal to welcome all people.
 A special committee of staff, board members and community leaders was formed to determine a new name, logo and brand.
 These changes were approved by the board in 2016.

 Through outstanding collections care, diverse and dynamic programs, compelling exhibits, and a demonstrated commitment to excellence, Heritage Frederick is recognized as a leader among Maryland’s heritage organizations.
-At its Museum and Research Library, the Roger Brooke Taney House, and the Frederick County Heritage Preservation Center, Heritage Frederick demonstrates how a museum with modest resources can accomplish great things through appropriate planning, a continuity of purpose and a spirit of cooperation.
+At its Museum and Research Library as well as the Frederick County Heritage Preservation Center, Heritage Frederick demonstrates how a museum with modest resources can accomplish great things through appropriate planning, a continuity of purpose and a spirit of cooperation.